-Watch: A crocodile swimming in a flooded Vadodara street attacked a stray dog
+Watch: A crocodile swimming in a flooded Vadodara street lunges at a dog

 More crocodiles were sighted across the city.